copsTvFan/cops-episode-guide/episode-numbering.md

 - CP-1923 aired at 8PM on 2007-12-15 and CP-2022 aired at 8:30PM. `2HD`
   released CP-1923 as "S20E14" instead of CP-2022.
 As a result there's no scene release of CP-2022.
+- S19E14 was similarly missed by the scene.

+When episodes are banned, platforms like Reelz don't keep the original episode numbering because they don't want gaps in their offerings.
+For example, they shortened season 13 from 40 to only 36 episodes and shortened season 16 from 41 to only 36 episodes.

 The situation with many other files is more complicated.
 For example, episodes can air out of sequence: